Find flaky tests #

 1. Find the suspects in the Metrics → Retest tab #

 High retest rates flag flaky tests OR marginal hardware.
-To narrow to "is it the test", filter the same Metrics view by product or station with the filter bar above the tabs and see whether the spike follows the test, the station, or the product.
+To narrow to "is it the test", filter the same Metrics view by part or station with the filter bar above the tabs and see whether the spike follows the test, the station, or the part.

 2. Pin the test that's flaking #

 The Retest tab is aggregate; for the specific test, open /results.
-The list doesn't text-filter by DUT serial, so sort by Started descending and scan the DUT column for one of the affected serials.
+The list doesn't text-filter by UUT serial, so sort by Started descending and scan the UUT column for one of the affected serials.
 A flaky test shows up as a serial that has both passed and failed rows in its history without an obvious code change between them.

 Click into a failing run.
-The Results detail step tree shows one row per (step_path, vector_index) regardless of retry count; to see the individual attempts, jump to the parquet query in the next step.
+The Results detail step tree shows one row per step, collapsing retries; to see the individual attempts, jump to the parquet query in the next step.
 Confirm the failing step's measurements table: a borderline value just outside the limit is a marginal limit; a wild value is environment or hardware.

 3. Make the retry behaviour explicit #